From those we loved to those we can’t wait to watch, we've rounded up the very best TV series and films based on fiction.

-The TV adaptation of China Mieville's genre-busting thriller is being produced by Mammoth Pictures for BBC Two and is pencilled in to air in 2018 - more news will be coming soon.
 The City & The City stars David Morrissey as Inspector Borlu, who in the course of a murder case unravels a secret that the fictional city of Besźel has spent years trying to keep under the surface.
-The four part drama has been shot on location in Manchester and Liverpool, and also stars Maria Schrader, Christian Camargo & Mandeep Dhillon.
+The four part drama was shot on location in Manchester and Liverpool, and also stars Maria Schrader, Christian Camargo & Mandeep Dhillon.

-Often cited as the first mystery novel, and certainly an inspiration for today’s crime writers, Wilkie Collins’ 1859 classic is being adapted into a five part drama for BBC One this year.
-The series will star Ben Hardy as Walter Hartright, and Jessie Buckley, of War and Peace fame as Marian Halcombe.
-The Woman in White is being published into the Macmillan Collector’s Library in Spring 2018, and is available to pre-order now.
+Often cited as the first mystery novel, and certainly an inspiration for today’s crime writers, Wilkie Collins’ 1859 classic was adapted into a five-part drama for BBC One which aired in 2018.
+The series starred Ben Hardy as Walter Hartright, and Jessie Buckley, of War and Peace fame, as Marian Halcombe.

 The BBC’s adaptation of Victor Hugo’s novel of love and revolution has a star-studded cast, with Lily Collins, Olivia Colman, Dominic West and David Oyelowo all appearing.
 The six-part series will be a drama, not a musical, and is being adapted by Andrew Davies, the writer behind the BBC’s War and Peace and Pride and Prejudice adaptations.

 Not one, but two Tim Winton novels are being adapted for the big screen: